-Figure 3-5 Installing an SFP Transceiver into a slot
+Figure 3-5.
+Inserting an SFP Transceiver into a Slot

-This switch supports 1000BASE-SX, 1000BASE-LX, and 1000BASE-ZX SFP transceivers.
+The switch supports 1000BASE-SX and 1000BASE-LX, 1000BASE-LH and other SFP-compatible transceivers.
 To install an SFP transceiver, do the following:

-- 1. Consider network and cabling requirements to select an appropriate SFP transceiver type. - Insert the transceiver with the optical connector facing outward and the slot connector facing down.
+- Consider network and cabling requirements to select an appropriate SFP transceiver type. - Insert the transceiver with the optical connector facing outward and the slot connector facing down.
 Note that SFP transceivers are keyed so they can only be installed in one orientation. - 3.
-Slide the SFP transceiver into the slot until it clicks into place. - Note: SFP transceivers are hot-swappable.
+Slide the SFP transceiver into the slot until it clicks into place.

+Note: SFP transceivers are hot-swappable.
 The switch does not need to be powered off before installing or removing a transceiver.
-However, always first disconnect the network cable before removing a transceiver. - Note: SFP transceivers are not provided in the switch package.
+However, always first disconnect the network cable before removing a transceiver.

+Note: SFP transceivers are not provided in the switch package.